Lenovo: 2011–2013: Re-entering smartphone market and other ventures

-On January 27, 2011, Lenovo formed a joint venture to produce personal computers with Japanese electronics firm NEC.
+On 27 January 2011, Lenovo formed a joint venture to produce personal computers with Japanese electronics firm NEC.
 The companies said in a statement that they would establish a new company called Lenovo NEC Holdings, to be registered in the Netherlands.
 NEC received US$175 million in Lenovo stock.
 Lenovo was to own a 51% stake in the joint venture, while NEC would have 49%.
 Lenovo has a five-year option to expand its stake in the joint venture.

 This joint venture was intended to boost Lenovo's worldwide sales by expanding its presence in Japan, a key market for personal computers.
 NEC spun off its personal computer business into the joint venture.
 As of 2010, NEC controlled about 20% of Japan's market for personal computers while Lenovo had a 5% share.
 Lenovo and NEC also agreed to explore cooperating in other areas such as servers and tablet computers.

 Roderick Lappin, chairman of the Lenovo–NEC joint venture, told the press that the two companies will expand their co-operation to include the development of tablet computers.

 In June 2011, Lenovo announced that it planned to acquire control of Medion, a German electronics manufacturing company.
 Lenovo said the acquisition would double its share of the German computer market, making it the third-largest vendor by sales (after Acer and Hewlett-Packard).
 The deal, which closed in the third quarter of the same year, was claimed by The New York Times as "the first in which a Chinese company acquired a well-known German company."

-This acquisition will give Lenovo 14% of the German computer market.
-Gerd Brachmann, chairman of Medion, agreed to sell two-thirds of his 60 percent stake in the company.
-He will be paid in cash for 80 percent of the shares and will receive 20 percent in Lenovo stock.
-That would give him about one percent of Lenovo.
+This acquisition gave Lenovo 14% of the German computer market.
+Gerd Brachmann, chairman of Medion, agreed to sell two-thirds of his 60 per cent stake in the company.
+He was paid in cash for 80 per cent of the shares and received 20 per cent in Lenovo stock.
+That gave him about one percent of Lenovo.
+In 2025, Lenovo completed its acquisition of all remaining shares in Medion.